“Women need to shift from thinking ‘I’m not ready to do that’ to thinking ‘I want to do that – and…”

 Bridging the Confidence Gap

-Developing this mindset is an active process.
-It requires conscious effort and consistent practice.
-Fortunately, you can take concrete steps to build this essential leadership muscle.
+Developing this mindset requires active effort and consistent practice.
+You can take concrete steps to build this essential leadership muscle.
+The transformation that women need to shift from thinking “I’m not ready to do that” begins with deliberate action.

 Actively Seek Out Challenges